api-evangelist/website/_posts/2017-08-11-link-relation-types-for-apis.markdown

 It makes me happy to see this specification pushing forward and formalizing the conversation.
 I see the evolution of link relations for APIs as an important part of the API discovery and definition conversations in coming years.
 Processing this specification has [helped jumpstart some conversation around APIs.json](https://github.com/apis-json/api-json/issues), as well as other specifications like [JSON Home](http://apievangelist.com/2017/08/03/api-discovery-using-json-home/) and [Pivio](http://apievangelist.com/2017/08/03/microservice-discovery-using-pivio/).

-[Thanks for letting me build on your work Erik!](https://tools.ietf.org/html/draft-wilde-service-link-rel-03) - I am looking forward to helping contribute.
+[Thanks for letting me build on your work Erik!](https://tools.ietf.org/html/draft-wilde-service-link-rel-03) - I am looking forward to contributing.